drewgates/raspberry_pi_intro/README.md

 * 8GB+ MicroSD Card (Class 10) - Any "Class 10" or "UHS-I" will work fine.
 I have a bulk supplier I use, but these can be readily found from Amazon, Newegg, Best Buy, or a number of other retailers.
 * [5v, 2.5a MicroUSB Power Supply](https://www.amazon.com/CanaKit-Raspberry-Supply-Adapter-Listed/dp/B00MARDJZ4) - Again, this is not "THE" power supply to buy.
 You may have a cell phone charger that will function adequately.
 The important note is that the Raspberry Pi 3 Model B+ requires 2.5 Amps, so an older phone charger may not provide enough power. **If you are buying a Raspberry Pi 4, the kit above includes the appropriate power supply.
 This supply will not work with the Raspberry Pi 4.**
 * USB Keyboard/Mouse - I like the [Logitech K400](https://www.amazon.com/Logitech-Wireless-Keyboard-Control-Touchpad/dp/B014EUQOGK) wireless keyboard/trackpad combo, but any USB keyboard and mouse will do.
 * HDMI Cable - or the appropriate cable for the display you plan to use.
 The monitors here all have HDMI input, so we use HDMI-to-HDMI cables, but at home my monitor only has DVI input, so I use an HDMI-to-DVI cable.
 The Raspberry Pi 4 uses MicroHDMI, not full-size HDMI, so make sure you're purchasing the right cable.
+(This will probably be a [MicroHDMI-to-HDMI](https://www.amazon.com/AmazonBasics-Flexible-Micro-Cable-6-Foot/dp/B07KSDB25X/) or [MicroHDMI-to-DVI](https://www.amazon.com/StarTech-com-Micro-HDMI-DVI-D-Cable/dp/B00GJ406VY) cable).

 ### Other